 You may be wondering if I took risks in order to capture these photos?
-Well, slightly, I admit, but I was careful and did not go past the first tier of ice shelf mounds where the water would be over my head in case I did fall through.
+Well, slightly, I admit, but I was careful to not go past the first tier of ice shelf mounds where the water would've been over my head in case I did fall through.
 Plus, the closer to shore, the more solid the ice shelf.
-As you may have already noticed, there are three rows or tiers observable for certain where the splashing ice balls did their thing.
+As you may have already noticed, there are three rows or tiers observable where the splashing ice balls did their thing.

 How do the mounds build up in rows that way?
 It has to do with the wind and temperatures.
-The first tier was stabilized, then the falling temperatures and added new snowfall allowed new tiers to form.
+The first tier was stabilized, then the falling temperatures and fresh snowfall allowed new tiers to form.

 I CAPTURED THESE WILLING SIGHTSEERS ON THE FIRST TIER OF THE ICE SHELF and that was precarious enough for us all.
 We did not venture further out from this spot where the water is deeper and the shelf is shallower.